jamesabel/practicalprojectexecution/intro.rst

 Practical Project Execution
 ---------------------------

 Projects should be executed in a manner that provides efficiency and predictability.
-Several techniques have evolved that can work in concert to enable business and technical goals.
+Several techniques (best practices) have evolved that can work in concert to enable business and technical goals.
 In particular, software is well poised to take advantage of these techniques:

 - Automated Testing
 - Continuous Integration